rdbhost/Rdb.Js/README.md

 * *eachrec:* the $.eachRecord function calls this, for each record, in lieu of _callback_.

+### Data Format ###

+See [json response format](http://www.rdbhost.com/result-formats.html), for details, but here is a quick overview:

+* the records will be Javascript objects as a Javascript array in data.records.rows, where data is the parameter name your callback function used to receive the result data.
+* data.status[0] will be either 'incomplete' or 'complete', depending on whether the Rdbhost records-per-request limit was exceeded.
+The data.status[0] will never be 'error', since errors result in calling errback in lieu of callback.

 ### Functions ###
 * *$.rdbHostConfig:* Stores its options as the default for all subsequent functions.
 It can accept *any* or *all* of the options.